krtk-vrm/dsa-practise/README.md

-# DSA Solutions
+# 🧠 DSA Solutions

+A structured, continuously growing archive of my LeetCode solutions.
+I recently started using Git, so this repository reflects my cleaner, well-versioned work going forward.

+---

 ## 🧩 LeetCode Progress

 - 🟢 Easy: 61 solved
 - 🟡 Medium: 26 solved
 - 🔴 Hard: 5 solved

-**Total: 92 problems solved on LeetCode**
+**⭐ Total: 92 problems solved on LeetCode**

+---

 ## 📁 Code Uploaded in This Repository
-I started using Git recently, so older solutions aren't pushed yet.
-Now I push *every new problem* as soon as I solve it.

-Current uploaded count: 18 solutions
+Not all earlier solutions were pushed (Git came later into the journey).
+But from this point onward, *every new problem I solve gets committed here* with clean code and meaningful messages.

+**📌 Currently uploaded: 18 solutions**

+---

+## 🚀 Ongoing Goals

+- Maintain consistent daily solving
+- Reach 150 problems solved
+- Improve code quality and patterns with each commit